HADDADSOHAIB/let-learn/README.md

 # Let-Learn

 This project is a social media platform where people can share their learning experience, if you are learning a new skill, you can join and find, follow, and inspire people by learning together.
 Alone you can go so fast, but together we can go so far.
+Build as Ruby On Rails application with active storage and Postgres to handle database, Action Cable, and Redis to handle real-time-communication and Active storage for storing assets.

 ## Presentation video